USC completes rally to finish off Stanford 82-78 in OT

 The Trojans made their move early in the second half with a 15-2 run to cut the deficit to single digits at 48-40.
 But a 9-2 Stanford run, capped by a 3-pointer from Spencer Jones, put Stanford back up 57-42 midway through the second half.

-Another USC run, this one a 12-1 advantage got the Trojans to within seven at 60-56 with 6:25 remaining.
-They were able to get within 62-60 on a layup by Ethan Anderson with 4:47 remaining and refused to go away with a pressure defense that forced 17 turnovers
+Another USC run, this one a 12-1 advantage got the Trojans to within 60-56 with 6:25 remaining.
+They were able to get within 62-60 on a layup by Anderson with 4:47 remaining and refused to go away with a pressure defense that forced 17 turnovers.

+Stanford shot 49% from the field to 40% for USC and they still lost.
+It was the first time in four games the Trojans won a game while getting outshot by their opponent.

 BIG PICTURE